Why rivers flood

 Three factors of increased flow

-Three main factors are behind this alarming increase in Minnesota River flows: land use, drainage, and climate change.
+Three main factors are behind this alarming increase in Minnesota River flow: land use, drainage, and climate change.

 - Land use: Prairies and wetlands absorb and evaporate water effectively, but we have replaced much of Minnesota's natural landscape with crops that only consume water during the late spring and summer.
 This allows more precipitation to run off the landscape and enter surface waters.
 Although cities and towns are a much smaller share of the problem (because they cover so few acres), hard surfaces such as roads, rooftops and driveways also contribute runoff that can increase flows in nearby water bodies.